Discover Our Shared Heritage Travel Itinerary

 Point Reyes National Seashore

-Located just north of California’s San Francisco Bay, Point Reyes National Seashore encompasses over 100 square miles (33,300 acres) of coastal wilderness area.
+Located just north of California’s San Francisco Bay, Point Reyes National Seashore encompasses over 100 square miles (just over 71,000 acres) of coastal wilderness area.
 The park preserves the natural ecosystems, native species and cultural heritage found along the diminishing undeveloped western coastline of the United States.
 Vast windswept beaches, scrub grasslands, salt and freshwater marshes, coniferous forests and striking granite headlands characterize the peninsula, which is home to over 1,000 species of plants and animals.
 In addition to the area’s incredible natural beauty, Point Reyes is home to a unique set of cultural resources, which highlight the many layers of human history present in the region.

 The park contains twelve historic cultural landscapes and many buildings and structures listed in the National Register of Historic Places, from farmhouses, barns and creameries to a lighthouse and radio station.
 The park truly exemplifies centuries of cultural connection to the land and sea along the central California coastline.
 Visitors today have an opportunity to experience how the coastal peninsula has been shaped by many converging traditions, life ways, economies and technologies, brought to the region from great distances or established along its shores.